manjunathva2018/jukebox/README.md

 Step 2 : run `npm start` at the root folder

+---

+### To import initial data to the database

+Step 1: set MIGRATE_dbConnectionUri='Mongo DB Connection URL' variable inside .env file

+Step 2 : run `npm run-script db_init` to import the initial data / existing data into the database

+Step 3 : select `1611946125929-initial_data.js` by pressing the spacebar key followed by enter key.

 ## import Jukebox.postman_collection.json file into postman application if required or find the APIs documentation below-

 ## API end points